Why I am still a Christian.

 In human history, Jesus is unique.

-The poem, One Solitary Life, written a century ago by American pastor James Allen French, still speaks today of the remarkable influence of Jesus.
+The poem, One Solitary Life, written a century ago by American pastor James Allen French, still speaks today of his remarkable influence.

 One Solitary Life,